CATEIN/adventuresinodyssey-py/docs/clubclient.md

     print("❌ Login failed")
 ```

  `ClubClient` automatically refreshes the session (or logs in again) on `401` response codes.
-If login fails an error will be thrown
+If login fails an error will be thrown.
+ This behavior can be changed by setting `auto_relogin=False`